BSc Sport and Recreation Management

 You will be assessed through a mixture of coursework and examinations depending on the course.
 A wide range of coursework assessment types include but are not limited to essays, group or individual oral presentations, posters presentations, placement project reports, and in-class tests.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Recent graduates have gone on to work for sport marketing companies, sport tourism and events management, national sporting bodies, local authorities, health and fitness clubs, sport and leisure complexes and media companies.
-Some students have started their own businesses whilst others have gone onto further study as well as joining graduate management schemes.
+Recent graduates have gone on to work for sport marketing companies, sport tourism and events management, national governing bodies, local authorities, health and fitness clubs, and sports media companies.
+Some students have started their own businesses whilst others have gone on to further study as well as joining graduate management schemes.